lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-12-crypto-protocols.md

 Viewed at a sufficiently high level, a protocol looks like an abstract program with the great advantage, to people like myself, of not ever having to think about nasty low-level things like bits.
-Although I have never verified code, I (along with many other people) have studied the verification of cryptographic protocols.
+Although I have never verified code, I (among many others) have verified cryptographic protocols.
 There is a lot of confusion about the basic ideas here, which I hope to clarify below.

 ### Electronic car key fobs

 The simplest example of a protocol and what can go wrong is a car key fob.
-The first version of these was easy to hack: it simply sent a secret code to the car's locking system, which would check it against its own copy of the code and then unlock.
+The first version of this was easy to hack: it simply sent a secret code to the car's locking system, which would check it against its own copy of the code and then unlock.
 An attacker could trivially record the signal sent from the key fob and use it to unlock the car at any time.
 This is a simple *replay attack*.